-UK Data protection regulation requires that we state the legal basis for processing information about you.
+UK data protection regulation requires that we state the legal basis for processing information about you.
 In the case of research, this is 'a task in the public interest.'
 The University of Oxford is the sponsor for this study, based in the United Kingdom, is the data controller and is responsible for looking after your child's information and using it properly.

-We will be using information from your medical records in order to undertake this study and will use the minimum personally-identifiable information possible.
-We will keep identifiable information about you such as contact details for a minimum of 5 years and until the youngest participant turns 21 years.
+We will be using information from you and your child's medical records in order to undertake this study and will use the minimum personally-identifiable information possible.
+We will keep identifiable information about your child such as contact details for a minimum of 5 years and until the youngest participant turns 21 years.
 The need to store this information for longer in relation to licensing of the vaccine will be subject to ongoing review.
 De-identified research data will be stored indefinitely.
-If you have agreed that samples can be retained for future research then your personally identifiable information will be kept with restricted access solely for the purposes of sample management for a minimum of five years after the last sample has been either used or disposed of in order to meet regulatory requirements.
+If you have agreed that samples can be retained for future research then your child's personally identifiable information will be kept with restricted access solely for the purposes of sample management for a minimum of five years after the last sample has been either used or disposed of in order to meet regulatory requirements.
+Samples will be provided for future research only in a form that does not identify you.
 We will also store your consent form.
-Samples will be provided for future research only in a form that does not identify you.
 We store research data securely at the University of Oxford indefinitely following removal of identifiable information.
-If you agree to your details being held to be contacted regarding future research, we will retain a copy of the consent form until such time as your details are removed from our database but will keep the consent form and your details separate.
+If you agree to your child's details being held to be contacted regarding future research, we will retain a copy of the consent form until such time as your details are removed from our database but will keep the consent form and your details separate.